-Study: Facebook makes users envious, dissatisfiedJanuary 21st, 2013 in Psychology & Psychiatry /
+Study: Facebook makes users envious, dissatisfiedJanuary 21, 2013 in Medicine & Health / Psychology & Psychiatry

 In a joint research study conducted by the Department of Information Systems of the TU Darmstadt (Prof. Dr. Peter Buxmann) and the Institute of Information Systems of the Humboldt-Universität zu Berlin (Dr. Hanna Krasnova), Facebook members were surveyed regarding their feelings after using the platform.
 More than one-third of respondents reported predominantly negative feelings, such as frustration.
 The researchers identified that envying their "Facebook friends" is the major reason for this result.
 Project manager Dr. Hanna Krasnova, who is currently a post-doctoral researcher at the Humboldt-Universität, explained that, "Although respondents were reluctant to admit feeling envious while on Facebook, they often presumed that envy can be the cause behind the frustration of "others" on this platform - a clear indication that envy is a salient phenomenon in the Facebook context.

 Indeed, access to copious positive news and the profiles of seemingly successful 'friends' fosters social comparison that can readily provoke envy.
 By and large, online social networks allow users unprecedented access to information on relevant others - insights that would be much more difficult to obtain offline."
 Those who do not engage in any active, interpersonal communications on social networks and primarily utilize them as sources of information, e.g. reading friends' postings, checking news feeds, or browsing through photos, are particularly subject to these painful experiences.